KILTprotocol/sdk-js/docs/contribution-guide.md

 KILT's API doc is available [here][apidoc].

-In the KILT SDK, modules and public methods are documented directly in the code, in what is called *dockBlocks*.
-DockBlocks are basically special comments which are here to document the code they precede.
+In the KILT SDK, modules and public methods are documented directly in the code, in what is called *docBlocks*.
+DocBlocks are basically special comments which are here to document the code they precede.
 DocBlocks need to follow some linting rules.
 Make sure ESLint is activated in your code editor, so the errors and warnings are highlighted.

 We also check these rules on commit, so that you're protected: you can't push a linting error to the repo.